Knuckles-Team/media-manager/README.md

 - Set Title and Comment metadata to match filename
 - Apply subtitles in media's "Sub" directory automatically
 - Move media to desired destination
+- Optionally optimize your media with the latest HEVC codec

 Supports Media:
 - MKV